HCP-Fusion-Oriented-Sw-Def-Project/Scrawler/README.md

 Or we can view the process as finding the new execution path of an function for the app in the updated version.

 1. Set the work directory in the script file `/get_new_path/find_path.py`.
-2. Record the event sequences of an function in the base version with coordinates and Set the coordinates in the script file `/get_new_path/find_path.py`.
+2. Record the event sequences of an function in the base version with coordinates and set the coordinates in the script file `/get_new_path/find_path.py`.
 3. Replay the event sequences in the base version, e.g., `obj.replay()` by running the script file `/get_new_path/find_path.py` and we can get the `scenario_model` in the work directory.
 4. Put the `updated_model` in the work directory.
 5. Set the parameters in the script file `/get_new_path/find_path.py`: